 Sponsored by the School of Engineering to encourage engineering students to continue their music studies while at Stanford.
 Applicants must be declared in Axess in the School of Engineering (graduate or undergraduate programs).
+Students have the option of committing to three quarters in an autumn quarter.
 This is a partial scholarship.

 SHENSON AWARD FOR MUSIC IN MEDICINE